Shivanikinagi/Flux/contracts/README.md

-# ChatterPay Smart Contracts
+# Flux Smart Contracts

-This directory contains the Move smart contracts for ChatterPay, deployed on the Movement Network.
+This directory contains the Move smart contracts for Flux, deployed on the Movement Network.

 ## 📁 Structure